backdrop-contrib/custom_search/README.md

 -   which content type(s) to search,

+-   which taxonomy term(s) to search,

 -   which specific module search to use (node, help, user or any module that implements search),

--   which input type to use (with Elements),

 -   advanced criteria